 3. Skin Care Aesthetic: Embrace your natural beauty.

-Makeup is more likely to clog your pores under a mask so avoid it if you can, or look for skin care products that are labelled as non-comedogenic, meaning they won’t clog your pores.
+Makeup is more likely to clog your pores under a mask, so avoid it if you can, or look for skin care products labelled as non-comedogenic, meaning they won’t clog your pores.

 “Adding harsh chemicals to already damaged skin is a recipe for disaster.
 Try using skin care products that embrace your skin’s natural ability to heal and rejuvenate,” Lisa said.

-Probiotics are becoming increasingly used in our food and beverages (like kombucha, yoghurts and sauerkraut) but many don’t realise they can be extremely beneficial to the skin.
+Probiotics are becoming increasingly used in our food and beverages (like kombucha, yogurts, and sauerkraut), but many don’t realise they can be extremely beneficial to the skin.

-It’s also important to see whether your skin care products include active ingredients.
-There are many products available that simply make our skin feel soft but don’t penetrate beyond the surface level to make a real difference and this is important at a time where mandated masks can be particularly harsh on our skin.
+It’s also essential to see whether your skin care products include active ingredients.
+There are many products available that make our skin feel soft but don’t penetrate beyond the surface level to make a real difference, and this is important at a time when mandated masks can be particularly harsh on our skin.

-Some foods are superior to others when it comes to skin care.
+Some foods are superior to others when it comes to skincare.
 Try incorporating carrots for carotene, shellfish for zinc, and berries for vitamin C into your diet, all of which have been known to improve skin care.
-Healthy food and diet is often one of the best skin care routine tips.
+Healthy food and diet are often one of the best skincare routine tips.

 The Optimal Skin Guide